MSc in Environmental Change and Management

 Aims

-The course overarching aims are to:
+The overarching aims of the course are to:

 Course structure

-The objectives are assessed through three themes:
+The objectives are assessed through three themes

 • Understanding environmental change